Megwana/whatcamefirst/README.md

 Google Fonts:

-- The Header I wanted to be more illustrative and more of a delicate handwriting look to appear more historical.
+- The Header I wanted to be more illustrative and more delicate handwriting look to appear more historical.
 Therefore 'Dancing Script' was used.
 ![Dancing Script](./assets/images/DancingScriptFont.png)

 - The main body font, I wanted to be slightly more formal and easy to read questions and options in the quiz.
 I felt handwriting text would prove challenging for people with reading/ visual impairments.
 Therefore, I selected 'Josefin Sans'.